IMTtugraz/PyQMRI/paper.md

 a primal-dual inner loop.
 Regulariaztion strategies include total variation (TV) and total generalized variation (TGV) using finite differences gradient operations.

 `PyQMRI` comes with several pre-implemented quantiative models.
-In addition new models can be introduced via a simple text file, utilizing the power of `SymPy` to generate numerical models as well as their partial derivatives in Python.
+In addition, new models can be introduced via a simple text file, utilizing the power of `SymPy` to generate numerical models as well as their partial derivatives in Python.
 Fitting can be initiated via a CLI or by importing the package into a Python script.
 To the best of the authors knowledge `PyQMRI` is the only availabel Python toolbox that offers real 3D regularization in an iterative solver for inverse quantitative MRI problems and for arbitrary large volumetric data while simultaneously utilizing the computation power of recent GPUs.
+Due to `PyQMRI`s OpenCL backend no vendor specific hardware restrictions are present, however, current limitations of the `gpyfft` backage used to wrap the `clfft`, constrain the use to GPU devices only.
+A switch to other `clfft` wrappers might solve this limitation in future releases but `gpyfft` is the only one that currently supports fast non-power-of-two transformations up to 13.

 `PyQMRI` and its precedors have been succesfully used in several scientific publications.
 Examples include T1 quantification from subsampled radial FLASH